Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

 In order to quickly understand Corollary \ref{MainCorollaryWithEssentiallyCoerciveExtensions}, instead of looking at the rather technical proof of Theorem \ref{MainTheorem1WithPThenP} below we recommend reading the proof of \cite[Theorem 1.10]{AzagraMudarra2017PLMS}, which can be easily adapted to produce a simpler proof of Corollary \ref{MainCorollaryWithEssentiallyCoerciveExtensions}.

-By comparing Example \ref{essentially coercive corner at infinite in R2} with Corollary \ref{MainCorollaryWithEssentiallyCoerciveExtensions} we may arrive at a remarkable conclusion: our given jet $(f, G)$ may well have some {\em corners at infinity} and, for $C^1$ convex extension purposes, that will not matter at all as long as $(f, G)$ forces all possible convex extensions to be essentially coercive (equivalently, as long as $\textrm{span}\{G(x)-G(y) : x, y\in E\}=\R^n$).
+By comparing Examples \ref{example of a corner at infinity that cannot be extended} and \ref{essentially coercive corner at infinite in R2} with Corollary \ref{MainCorollaryWithEssentiallyCoerciveExtensions} we may arrive at a remarkable conclusion: our given jet $(f, G)$ may well have some {\em corners at infinity} and, for $C^1$ convex extension purposes, that will not matter at all as long as $(f, G)$ forces all possible convex extensions to be essentially coercive (equivalently, as long as $\textrm{span}\{G(x)-G(y) : x, y\in E\}=\R^n$).
+But, if the given datum presents some corners at infinity and does not force essential coercive in the directions of those corners, then we will have to be more careful, as $C^{1}_{\textrm{conv}}(\R^n)$ extensions may not exist in this case.